skaldlabs/skald/SELF_HOSTED_DEPLOYMENT.md

 # Self-Hosted Deployment Guide

-This guide will help you deploy Skald on your own infrastructure with SSL certificates for both the API and UI.
+This guide will help you deploy Skald on your own infrastructure using Docker Compose.
+It should only take 15 minutes or so.

+By default this deployment will spin up all the services you need to run Skald, but if you intend to run it in production you should ideally deploy Postgres and potentially RabbitMQ separately.

-## Prerequisites
+## Pre-requisites

-1. A Linux server with Docker and Docker Compose installed
+1. A Linux server (x86) with [Docker](https://docs.docker.com/engine/install/ubuntu/) and [Docker Compose](https://docs.docker.com/compose/install/linux/) installed
 2. Two domain names (or subdomains) pointing to your server's IP address:
    - One for the API (e.g., `api.yourdomain.com`)
    - One for the UI (e.g., `app.yourdomain.com`)